agtarunika/Student-performace-indicator/README.md

-## END TO END ML PROJECT on stident performance indicator
+## END TO END ML PROJECT on student performance indicator